I track tech news every day because I know you don’t have time to.

 Firefox just rolled out Total Cookie Protection to all users.
 Not just the tech-savvy ones.
 Everyone.

-It puts each website in its own cookie jar.
-Facebook can’t see what you do on other sites.
-Google can’t track you across the web as easily.
+It gives each website its own cookie jar, so Facebook can’t see what you’re doing elsewhere.
+Google can’t track you across the web as easily anymore.

 Setting it up takes 30 seconds.
 Open Firefox settings, go to Privacy & Security, and select Strict under Enhanced Tracking Protection.